her3ticAVI/n8ked/README.md

 Adjust the language if `--test-cred` or `--nuclei` weren't used on a given engagement, since both are optional and each carries its own disclosure implications (a credential test, however limited, is still an authentication attempt against the client's system).

+### Defensability of n8ked
+N8ked was created to audit n8n instances.
+This tool relies on data returned from multiple endpoints that self report information.
+Secrets that were matched by regex were also reported on.
+None of the information reported by the tool is presumed, and is only flagged if supporting information is returned by the n8n instance.

 ## Scope and safety notes

 - Every check is a `GET` request except the optional `--test-cred`, which sends exactly one `POST /rest/login` with the credentials you supply — there is no wordlist or spray loop built in.